Postgraduate Master's Courses

 Postgraduate master's courses are usually one or two years long.
 There are two main types of masters courses, taught or research.

-A Postgraduate master's is different to an undergraduate or combined master's course in that it is completed separately after you have graduated.
+A postgraduate master's degree is different from an undergraduate or combined master's course in that it is completed separately after you have graduated.
 They often allow you to specialise further in your chosen field, or to provide a new path into a different career.

 If you're worried about being an older student, don't be - MSc's tend to be a popular option after a few years of work to open doors for the field you want to go into.